nwillis8724/gaming_diary/client/README.md

 ## Display

 The display screen consists of game cards that include the game, platform, genre, release date, as well as a section for comment.
 All of which can be uploaded or deleted.
-Comment are directly added from the card
+Comment are directly added from the card.

 ## Upload